gabriel-p-artcls/17-04_mc-catalog/README.md

 #### `22nd_run`

 Re-process NGC 419 with a larger radius: 310px in 21st run vs 460px here.
 The largest mass value found (with no field star cleaning applied) is 9e04.

+#### `23rd_run`

+Process 768 synthetic MASSCLEAN clusters to validate ASteCA's mass estimation.